kshtjingle/Locality-Sensitive-Hashing-Cpp/README.md

 6. Return the rank list with similarity percentage<br/>
 <br/>
 <h2>Citation for the corpus:</h2>
-<b>The training and test sets used in this project are selected text files from the following corpus:</b><br/>
+<b>The test set used in this project is the dog_dna.txt file obtained from https://www.kaggle.com/thomasnelson/datasets
-Clough, P. and Stevenson, M. Developing A Corpus of Plagiarised Short Answers, Language Resources and Evaluation: Special Issue on Plagiarism and Authorship Analysis, In Press